HarryHeights/NoteCrypt/FAQs.md

 **What is the minimum length of characters to set a password?**

 - The minimum password for a database is one character, however, it's not advisable to secure a database with just a single digit or alphabet.
 NoteCrypt allows numeric and alphabetic password entry.
-For more security, create a password mixed with alphabets and numbers up to 8 characters.
+For more security, create a password mixed with alphabets and numbers at least 8 characters.

 **Can I change my database password at a later time?**